Find and fix writing mistakes instantly

 - Even Billy likes my ninja costume.

 Want to know more words you can use to focus a sentence?
-Here are some:
+This list should help:

 Words included in a degree list of adverbs let you share specific details with your audience.
 Each one explains the degree to which an action is taken or the degree of a state of being.
 In most sentences, you’ll find these words before the verb or adjective it is modifying.